 Cleaning Your Coder Cards

 Cleaning and disinfecting classroom materials is a part of many educators’ routines, especially now.
 Your Coder cards can be easily disinfected after student use, or even mid-lesson if unexpected situations arise.
-View this Knowledge Base article for specific information about cleaning products and methods that can be safely used with your VEX 123 materials.
+View this VEX Library article for specific information about cleaning products and methods that can be safely used with your VEX 123 materials.

 Extra Coder Cards

 Each VEX 123 Kit includes a set of 50 Coder cards.
 Included in each set are multiples of the most frequently used cards, like the Drive 1, Turn left, and Turn right Coder cards.
 This ensures that students can build projects successfully (like driving in a square), and also that you have extra Coder cards if the need arises.
 Each VEX 123 Classroom Bundle includes a complete extra set of Coder cards, so that individual Kits can be replenished if Coder cards get lost or damaged.
 In the event that you need to replace Coder cards, you can order extra sets from VEX’s online store (coming soon).